Returning to Paid Employment

 If you return to work before your baby is one year old, you will likely need to pump to keep up your milk production and to prevent mastitis.
 You’ll want to express milk as often as your baby feeds while you are home.
 This is usually every 2 to 3 hours with a young baby.
 Once your baby is eating family foods, you may be able to pump less often.
 When not working, breastfeed as often as your baby wants.
 This will also help with milk production.
 If your baby is having a growth spurt, you will probably need to add an extra pumping or two for a few days.
 See Growth Spurts and Frequent-Feeding Days for more information.

-If you are returning to work and plan to continue breastfeeding, here are some tips to make this transition easier for you and your little one:
+If you are returning to work and plan to continue nursing, here are some tips to make this transition easier for you and your little one:

 Do Nothing